Dr. Hannah Boes

 Entering therapy is a profound act of trust and hope.
-Once you begin this journey, our work will be to help you dissolve the barriers between you and the whole person you have always been.
+Once you begin this journey, our work will be to help you dissolve the barriers between you and the connected and embodied life you’ve always wanted.

 - I live by the philosophy that

 - just because you can do it alone does not mean you must.

 - sitting around a campfire or cooking up a big meal with great friends.

 - welcome every part of you into the room so that we might both come to know you better.

 - M.A., Clinical Psychology, Widener University

 - B.A., English, College of William and Mary

 - B.A., Psychology, College of William and Mary

 - Internship, Millersville University Center for Counseling and Human Development